International exchange on campus

 2. International Exchange Student Staff Team Colors

-Team Colors is a student group that aims to promote intercultural understanding on campus, and works with Global Center students.
-Not only can you expand your circle of friends, but you can also develop leadership and planning skills through these activities, and gain skills and experience that will be useful in society.
+Team Colors is a student organization that plans and manages international exchange events and get-togethers with international students, with the aim of deepening intercultural understanding on campus.
+Not only will you expand your circle of friends, but you will also develop leadership and planning skills through our activities.
+You can also gain skills and experience that will be useful in society.
 We are always looking for new members.
+If you want to make friends with international students, love having fun, or want to plan events, come join Team Colors!
+Let's work together.

 - For inquiries, please contact: Global Center (Sakura Shukugawa Campus)